 CANTON – James Deane Barrick, 85, of Canton died Tuesday afternoon, August 20, 2019 at United Helpers Rehabilitation and Health Center – Maplewood Campus.

-To send flowers in memory of James D. Barrick, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James D. Barrick, please visit our Heartfelt Sympathies Store.

 He is survived by his wife, Sarah and their son, Matthew, both of Canton; his daughter, Elizabeth Barrick and his grandson, Michael Barrick, both of Houston, Texas; his mother and father-in-law, Judy and Robert Penski of Colton; his brother-in-law and his wife, Whit Penski and Agnes Im and their children, Eve and Ada; his cousin, Norma Pugh of Charleston, South Carolina.
 He was predeceased by his first wife, Joan Myers Barrick and their son, Brian.